 How Do I Know When I'm Going Through Menopause?

-Either you'll suspect the approach of menopause on your own, or your doctor will, based on your reported symptoms.
+Either you'll suspect the approach of menopause on your own, or your doctor will, based on symptoms you've told her about.
 To help figure it out, your doctor can do a certain blood test.